-Paul’s specialty area is information technology, having served 15+ years as international in-house counsel for Digital Equipment, Oracle, 3Com and Brazilian IT network security company Módulo.
+Paul’s specialty area is information and communications technology (ICT), having served 15+ years as international in-house counsel for Digital Equipment, Oracle, 3Com and Brazilian IT network security company Módulo, as well as outside legal advisor to IDT Communications for Latin America.
 He directed and participated in software and trademark litigation and negotiations in Latin America, Russia and the U.S. for these companies.

-His IT related arbitrations have involved outsourcing, software, cloud computing, domain names, e-commerce, telecom, data communications, aeronautics, and medical technology.
-Parties come from Brazil, Canada, Caribbean, Central America, China, India, Mexico, Russian Federation, the UK and the U.S. He has also negotiated alternative energy contracts internationally, especially for biofuels.
+His ICT related arbitrations have involved outsourcing, software, cloud computing, domain names, e-commerce, telecommunications, data communications, aviation & aeronautics, and medical technology.
+Parties come from Brazil, Canada, the Caribbean, Central America, China, India, Mexico, the Russian Federation, the UK and the U.S. He has also negotiated alternative energy contracts internationally, especially for biofuels.

 Paul’s experience with Latin America, Russia and Asia is extensive, including living and working in these regions.
 He has arbitrated and mediated disputes and negotiated contracts and transactions in Portuguese, is business proficient in Spanish and speaks Russian and basic French.
 His experience and familiarity in these regions have made him well suited for SVAMC’s Membership Committee which he chairs, and our International Task Force where he serves as the Latin America/Caribbean Group founder and Co-Lead.